epikweb/pg-journal/README.md

 # 🧪 Contributing
 Pull requests/maintainers are welcome! 😃
-- Tests should be passing
+- Tests should be green
 - Linting should pass

 Install dev dependencies & run tests in a specific package: